stanmaz/BBOalert/README.md

 Bug fix : options are now correctly initialized after the data is retrieved from cache

-Enhancement : the chat message part of a long explanation text is automatically sent when the bid is confirmed (OK button of the bidding box)
+New feature : the chat message part of a long explanation text is automatically sent when the bid is confirmed (OK button of the bidding box)

-Enhancement : Multiline support for chat message shortcuts : \n in the shortcut text will split the whole message and each part will be sent immediately.
+New feature : Multiline support for chat message shortcuts : \n in the shortcut text will split the whole message and each part will be sent immediately.
+Typical application : long text as prealert.
 Not to be used with shortcuts used for bid explanation.